bhupendra272003/Advanced-Deep-Neural-Network-for-Image-Classification-in-Aerospace/README.md

 The accurate installation of brackets is critical in aerospace manufacturing.
 This project leverages deep learning techniques to develop a robust image classification model that can identify correct and incorrect installations.

 ## Dataset
 The dataset used for this project consists of images of manual bracket installations.
 The images are labeled into different classes representing correct and incorrect installations.
-The dataset is split into training, validation, and testing sets.
+The dataset is split into training and testing sets.

 ## Installation
 To get started, clone this repository and install the required dependencies.